omaralfaqih6/breast_cancer_wisconsin/README.md

 -
 Missing Human behavior and deitary issues

-Project risks including choosing the model, the evaluation methods, the more different model we evaluate, the better the risk management we'll follow.
+Project risks including uncertainty, choosing the model, the evaluation methods, the more different model we evaluate, the better the risk management we'll follow.
 The depednency of the data on the models.

 Recommendations: